linuxenko/x11-recorder/README.md

 ### Why ?

 1. Proof of concept :P
-2. I'm just tired implement different hacks with different tools.
+2. Playing with something new
-3. This tool just made by me for me, but i think it may help someone else, therefore i share it with BSD License.
+3. This tool just made by me for me
+4. If you find it useful - it's great !

 ### Features
   * Measure region of the screen
   * Take `.png` screenshot
   * Record `.gif`
-  * Small amount of dependencies.
+  * Almost no dependencies

 ### How to